robertwayne/dpymenus/README.md

 + [Poll Utilities](#poll-utilities)

 ### Getting Started
+`dpymenus` is an unofficial add-on for the `discord.py` library that lets you quickly compose various styles of menus *(text, buttons, polls)* which react to user input.

 You can install the library with `pip install dpymenus`.

 This very basic example will get the same menu running as the demo .gif!